skipcheru/bc-11-kanban_console/README.md

 ```

 # Getting Started
-KanBan Console was developed using Python version `3.5.2` in mind and therefore may not work properly on Python version `2`.
+KanBan Console was developed using Python version `3.5.2` in mind and therefore may not work properly on Python version below 3.
 The console application interactive mode is accessed by running the following command:
 ```sh
 (venv) C:\Users\Ngotie\kanban>python kanban.py -i
 Welcome to KanBan Console Application!
 Add, organize and view your tasks